 Legal Education Opportunity (LEO) Program

-Seton Hall is also committed to supporting students after they begin law school.
-During the first year, LEO students will take a one-credit course, Introduction to Legal Analysis and Methods.
+During the first year, LEO students take a one-credit course, Introduction to Legal Analysis and Methods.
 Through this course, students learn the fundamentals of legal analysis to better prepare them to understand and apply doctrine and craft legal arguments.
-The Class will teach students how to synthesize legal principles and discussions and expose them to effective tools and strategies for effective learning and practice as a lawyer.
-After completing this course, students can continue to take advantage of offerings through the Academic Success program.
+You’ll learn how to synthesize legal principles and discussions and be exposed to tools and strategies for effective learning and practice as a lawyer.
+After completing this course, you can continue to take advantage of offerings through the Academic Success Program.

-There is no fee for the LEO summer program or the Academic Success Program.
-LEO students with demonstrated financial need are awarded an annually renewable $10,000 grant towards tuition and fees through The LEO Scholarship, Kaplen Foundation Scholarship, LeClairRyan LEO Scholarship, ABA Legal Opportunity Scholarship Fund, or The LEO Alumni Scholarship.
-Students enrolled through LEO are also eligible for additional financial support through various other grants, loans, and scholarships, such as the Clyde Ferguson Minority Law Scholarship, the Educational Opportunity Fund (EOF) Grant administered by Professor Saunders, and the Thurgood Marshall Fellowship Program, funded through the Association of the Bar, City of New York.
+Seton Hall offers the LEO summer program and the Academic Success Program at no cost.
+Students with demonstrated financial need are awarded an annually-renewable $10,000 grant towards tuition and fees through The LEO Scholarship, Kaplen Foundation Scholarship, LeClairRyan LEO Scholarship, ABA Legal Opportunity Scholarship Fund or The LEO Alumni Scholarship.
+Students enrolled through LEO are also eligible for additional financial support through various other grants, loans and scholarships, such as the Clyde Ferguson Minority Law Scholarship, the Educational Opportunity Fund (EOF) Grant administered by Professor Saunders, and the Thurgood Marshall Fellowship Program, funded through the Association of the Bar of the City of New York.